Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Engineer

-Head of Kaltenkirchen Location at Jungheinrich Service & Parts AG & Co.
+Head of Kaltenkirchen Site, Jungheinrich Service & Parts AG & Co.
 KG

 Executive Staff Representative